zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

   - the TLS CA certificate that was used to sign the server TLS certificate, if you're using a self-signed certificate or signed by a custom certificate authority that is not already trusted by default by most operating systems.
   - the TLS client certificate and key.
-Only needed if you decided to use client certificates for your DB connection (some managed DB services support this, CloudSQL is an example).
+This is only needed if you decide to use client certificates for your DB connection (some managed DB services support this, CloudSQL is an example).

 ### Optional cluster services

-It is common practice to install additional infrastructure related services in a Kubernetes cluster to support the deployment and long-term management of applications.
+It is common practice to install additional infrastructure-related services in a Kubernetes cluster to support the deployment and long-term management of applications.
 For example: